parmalla/TIHL/AWSFoundationPointers.md

 Questions to Ask Yourself When Conducting a Code Review

 First, let's look over some of the questions we may ask ourselves while reviewing code.
-These are simply from the concepts we've covered in these last two lessons!

 > #### Is the code clean and modular?
 >